 This study, to our knowledge, provides the first characterization of the bacterial and eukaryotic community of a cooling tower known to have L. pneumophila in relation to environmental parameters.
 Understanding the community dynamics of water cooling tower associated Legionella spp. can provide insight into the development of Legionnaires' disease by characterizing new host associations and bacteria with similar lifestyles.

-Hammer, Emily, "Temporal and Ecological Community Dynamics of Water-Cooling Tower Associated Legionella spp."
+Hammer, Emlyn, "Temporal and Ecological Community Dynamics of Water-Cooling Tower Associated Legionella spp."
 (2018).
 All Theses.
 2938.